Windows 10 Will Soon Get Progressive Web Apps To Boost the Microsoft Store - Slashdot

 Means the application will crash if you use the wrong pronoun to refer to it.

+The Windows Store has a lot of potential.
+If Microsoft allows normal apps (similar to how Apple allows any type of app, even ones with kernel drivers like Parallels), it would be a boon to the Windows ecosystem.
+Instead of developers having to do their individual packing of downloads (and having to use sites which often bundle additional programs with it), as there would be a central, trusted distribution point.

+From there, it is a matter of training users to always use the MS repository and ignore downloa

-Sounds like more bullshit (Score:1)
+Sounds like more bullshit (Score:4, Insightful)

 Frankly, I'm webbed out.
 I'm apped out.
 I'm tired of being the dumping ground for corporate bullshit.